General questions

 What is the difference between predator free community groups and Predator Free Wellington?

-Community trapping groups provide free traps for people to use in their backyards.
+Community trapping groups provide traps for people to use in their backyards.
 There is one for every suburb (or a group of neighbouring suburbs) across Wellington.
 They are independent and run by volunteers.

 Predator Free Wellington works alongside these groups carrying out the formal elimination.
 This involves overlaying an intensive network of traps, bait stations and monitoring devices across the project area.
 Devices installed as part of the formal elimination are free and fully serviced by our team.